Anfield (Liverpool ward): Elections of the 2020s

+A by-election was held on 18 November 2021 following the death of Cllr Ros Groves who had successfully defended her seat at the May 2021 elections.

 Elections of the 2010s

 Elections of the 2000s

 After the boundary change of 2004 the whole of Liverpool City Council faced election.
 Three Councillors were returned at this election.

 Elections of the 1990s

 Elections of the 1980s

+A by-election was held on 7 May 1987 alongside an ordinary election to fill a vacancy left by Cllr Paul Downes.

 After the boundary change of 1980 the whole of Liverpool City Council faced election.
 Three Councillors were returned at this election.